 If someone you know has been sexually assaulted:

 - Believe them.
 Listen to and support them.
 Do not be judgmental; what happened is not their fault.

-- Help them to review their options for reporting, medical care, and available resources of support.
+- Help them to review their options for medical care, police, and College reporting and available resources of support.
 Remember, it is their decision about whom to tell, when to tell, and what their next steps will be.